maggicl/WhyBack/README.md

 [Scala](https://www.scala-lang.org/).

-WhyBack is built on top of [ByteBack](https://github.com/atom-sw/byteback), which encodes programs in the Boogie IVL instead and can be referred as BoogieBack.
+WhyBack is built on top of [ByteBack](https://github.com/atom-sw/byteback), which encodes programs in the Boogie IVL for use with the Boogie verifier.
+This version of ByteBack is also referred to as "BoogieBack".

 Installation instructions for WhyBack are the same as the ones for BoogieBack, and they are included below.